BeggaJoe/BeggaJoe.github.io/index.md

 Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+This is my first blog and created it it to share my developments and some thoughts with the community.

 ![Image of fast.ai logo](images/logo.png)

-## This is a title
+## Let's get started

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
+Thanks to the online course [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.